rodrigoelp/little-stories/Unlikely adventures/37-Chapter-37.md

 *"Oh dear, NO!
 NO...
 NO...
 NO...
 NO...
 No, no...."* - emphatically reiterated Amir - *"UH huh, nope.
 That is N.O.P.E: Nope."*

-*"Hey, I get it, you don't have to say it that much"* - said Sam.
-There was a strange hint of resentment that lingered stating to the air ‘Do not worry, I am not interested that way, but at times it feels nice knowing I got options even if I never want to use them’ sort of feeling.
+*"Hey, I get it, you don't have to say it that much!"* - said Sam.
+There was a strange hint of resentment that lingered stating to the air ‘Do not worry, I love you in the most heterosexual way possible, but at times it feels nice knowing I got options even if I never want to use them’ sort of feeling.

 *"Yeah no. Don't take me wrong, I think you are a handsome bloke and all, but..."* - said Amir in an attempt to sound less offensive.